inspec/inspec-aws/README.md

 ### `aws_region`

-In order to provide multi-region support, the `aws_region` property may be specified to a resource.
-This will only have an effect on AWS resources that have a region dependency e.g. security groups.
-One special-case worth mentioning is the `aws_s3_bucket` resource that updates its region based on the location returned from S3.
+To provide multi-region support, the `aws_region` property is specified to a resource.
+This property affects AWS resources that have a region dependency.
+For example, security groups.
+One special case worth mentioning is the `aws_s3_bucket` resource that updates its region based on the location returned from S3.

-The `aws_regions` resource can be used to loop across all regions e.g.
+The `aws_regions` resource is used to loop across all regions.

 ```
   aws_regions.region_names.each do |region|